dongyuanwu/UTRCOV2/README.md

 # UTRCOV2

-This repo contains the code of CAMDA 2021 paper "Unraveling T cell responses for long term protection of SARS-CoV-2 infection".
+This repo contains the code for CAMDA 2021 paper "Unraveling T cell responses for long term protection of SARS-CoV-2 infection".

 ![](Workflow.jpg)